Lassen County Uber Accident Lawyers

 - General Damages — The subjective and intangible losses in a claim are called general or non-economic damages.
 They don’t have exact monetary values, so quantifying them can be difficult.
 Some examples are pain and suffering, emotional and mental distress, loss of enjoyment of life, and more.

 In rare cases, the court may also award punitive damages.
 Unlike compensatory damages, punitive damages are not meant to restore the victim’s well-being.
-Rather, they are meant to punish the defendant and deter similar behavior in the future.
+Rather, they are intended to punish the defendant and deter similar behavior in the future.

 What To Do After An Uber Accident